-Research conducted by nutritional epidemiologist Martha Clare Morris, PhD, and colleagues at Rush University Medical Center shows that those who strictly followed the MIND diet lowered their risk of Alzheimer's disease by as much as 53% and delayed cognitive decline by 7.5 years.
+Research conducted at Rush shows that those who strictly followed the MIND diet lowered their risk of Alzheimer's disease by as much as 53% and delayed cognitive decline by 7.5 years.
 Even those who followed the guidelines only moderately well lowered their Alzheimer's risk by 35%.

 "MIND is about changing your lifestyle, not following a fad diet," says Jennifer Ventrelle, MS, RD, CPT, lead dietitian for the MIND Diet Intervention to Prevent Alzheimer's Disease at Rush.
 "Because it is a set of guidelines instead of strict rules, the MIND diet allows for special days."

 Here, Ventrelle offers seven holiday tips based on MIND diet principles:

 "I'm a big proponent of saying the actual holidays should be special, and on those days — like Thanksgiving, Christmas, Hanukkah or New Year's Eve — you do not need to make substitutions," Ventrelle says.
 "Go ahead and eat some of your family's traditional foods."